kirbyfan64/TSC/INSTALL.md

   system will dynamically link to the tinyclipboard library of the system and not build its own variant.

+USE_SYSTEM_PODPARSER [OFF]
+: This option only has an effect if ENABLE_SCRIPT_DOCS is set to ON.
+  If ON, it configures cmake to link the scripting API generator (scrdg) against the system-provided libpod-cpp.
+As scrdg is not installed in a normal setup (the programme is really only used for generating the scripting API HTML documents during the build process) there should rarely ever be a need to enable this option.
+If OFF, libpod-cpp is compiled from the Git submodule and linked into scrdg statically.

 USE_LIBXMLPP3 [OFF]
 : Enabling this upgrades TSC's dependency from libxml++2.6 to libxml++3.0.
 This is EXPERIMENTAL.
 If it breaks something,